 I feel that one’s experience while traveling is hugely dependent of the company you’re in.
 Safe to say we lucked out in that respect.
 Our team consisted of young and adventurous people who each brought their own talent and character to the table.
 Even the ‘in flight’ entertainment was taken care of, with the incredibly talented Geert treating us to both some of his own songs and some classic rock tunes.
 Sarah J was ever willing to provide her own take on entertainment.

-I went to Norway and all I saw was a fake bear, eternal sunsets and a canoe full of beer
+I went to Norway and all I saw was a fake bear, eternal sunsets and endless lakes

 Shooting a trip this immersive was incredibly inspiring and has reignited a desire in me to see more of nature and experience more adventures.
 The one thing I liked most about the trip, was the total freedom I experienced.
 The feeling having the freedom to go where ever you want to go is indescribable.
 A final shoutout to the K-Jak crew is in order.
 Their laid back yet focused on getting things done attitude is the exact thing you need to get your adventure started.